Sylvexia/personal_research/9-23 Personal Research.md

 				- alpha, beta
 					- scalar multiplier for `A*B`, C
 - Summary:
-	- Initializer is basically model weight and bias
+	- Initializer is basically model weight and bias.
+	- Not all float data stored in the initializer.

 # ONNX-MLIR Frontend (Type Injection)